 Andrew is MongoDB’s SVP of Engineering.
 He oversees the development efforts around the core MongoDB products including the MongoDB server, drivers, cloud services, education and integration tools.
 Andrew joined MongoDB in 2012 and was responsible for the creation of MongoDB University.<...>

-Kirsten joined MongoDB in 2011 and has since built the infrastructure to scale the organization 7-fold and into over 15 countries globally.
-In her role at MongoDB, she is responsible for developing and guiding MongoDB’s people management philosophy, as well as overseeing the operations of more than 500 employees globally.<...>
+Kirsten joined MongoDB in 2011 and has built the infrastructure needed to scale MongoDB from a start-up into a global organization.
+In her role at MongoDB she is responsible for developing and guiding MongoDB’s people management philosophy, as well as overseeing global operations.<...>

 VP, Talent Acquisition

-Jason brings more than 20 years of global human resources and recruiting experience in high growth companies to his role as VP, Talent Acquisition at MongoDB.
-He has been named the #1 Most Influential Online Recruiter by HR Examiner, a Top 50 HR Influencer by SAP and a Top 100 Most Social HR Experts by the Huffington Post.<...>
+Jason brought more than 20 years of global human resources and recruiting experience in high growth companies to his role as VP, Talent Acquisition at MongoDB.<...>

 VP, Global Professional Services

-Richard came to MongoDB in 2010 as a member of the core engineering team.
+Richard joined MongoDB in 2010 as a member of the core engineering team.
 Building out MongoDB’s global consulting practices and products, Richard has helped hundreds of customers optimize MongoDB for scale and performance.<...>

 VP, Enterprise Product